 Ann Arbor has moved one step closer to a circular economy by removing 80% of construction and demolition waste from the landfill and supports it being repurposed for other constructive uses.

-Ann Arbor Department of Public Works with support from Planning Department
+• Ann Arbor Department of Public Works, with support from Planning Department

-- Office of Sustainability and Innovations - Resource Recycling Associates
+- Office of Sustainability and Innovations

+- Resource Recycling Associates

-Construction community
+- Construction community

-Includes construction companies, developers, businesses, and community at large.
+Construction companies, developers, businesses, and community at large

-No explicit equity issues identified.
+No equity impacts explicitly identified.